beefyfinance/beefy-contracts/tutorials/deploy-pancakeswap-vault.md

 2. deploying a PancakeSwap vault to your development environment
 3. deploying a PancakeSwap vault to BSC

-These instructions are meant to aid new Strategy Dev's in deploying their first contract and seeks to complement the [readme.md][readme.md] file.
+These instructions are meant to aid new Strategy Devs in deploying their first contract and seeks to complement the [readme.md][readme.md] file.
 This tutorial assumes the reader has a basic understanding of DeFi, Beefy Finance, Javascript, Solidity and Hardhat.
 We also assume the user has the following software installed:

 - [node.js][node.js]
 - [yarn][yarn]